dialogic-godot/documentation/documentation/saving-and-loading.md

 Dialogic.Save.save(slot_name_variable, false, Dialogic.Save.ThumbnailMode.STORE_ONLY, slot_extra_info)
 ```

-This snippet will automatically take the thumbnail saved at `Dialogic.Save.last_thumbnail` and use it.
+This snippet will automatically take the thumbnail saved at `Dialogic.Save.latest_thumbnail` and use it.

 ## 1.2 Saving Extra Info